-A study published this month in the Proceedings of the National Academy of Sciences finds Black babies are less likely to die if they are cared for by Black doctors.
+A study published in 2020 in the Proceedings of the National Academy of Sciences found Black babies are less likely to die if they are cared for by Black doctors.

 According to the study, Black babies are 2 to 3 times more likely to die than white babies when white doctors are in charge of their care.
 Being cared for by a Black doctor almost cut the number of deaths in half.

 To gather data for the study, researchers examined almost 2 million birth records in the state of Florida from 1992 to 2015.
 Taking into account the race of the doctor in each instance, they were able to determine the developing pattern of mortality rates for Black babies.
 Interestingly, the race of the doctor did not affect the outcome of the survival of white newborns.
 The death rate for white babies was almost 300 per 100,000 births; for Black children, it was almost 800 deaths.

 The United States struggles with high infant mortality rates.
 According to the Centers for Disease Control (CDC), 19,582 babies nationwide died prior to their first birthday in 2020.
 With 5.41 infant deaths per 1,000 births, the U.S. outpaces infant mortality rates in several countries, including Canada, France, United Kingdom, Belgium, Switzerland and the Netherlands.
 Singapore, Japan and Monaco are among those with the lowest infant mortality rates.
 Health System Tracker states that the United States' rate is 71% higher than the comparable country average.